Carroll William Dodge: Academic career

+Lichen taxonomy

 Another area of Dodge's study is lichenology.
 He is regarded as an American authority on tropical and Antarctic lichens.
 He mainly focused in taxonomy and floristics of lichens.
 He developed keys for lichen identification.
 His peak period of lichen study was from 1950 to the 1960s.
 Dodge traveled extensively to study lichens and produced many publications related to lichens of different locations.
 He published articles describing the lichens of tropical Africa, Gaspe Peninsula, Venezuela, Brazil, Tonga, Chile, Kerguelen Island, and New Zealand.

 He was funded by National science museum for his trip to Antarctica in 1961.
 He studied lichens for several years in Antarctica and published a book Lichen Flora of the Antarctic Continent and Adjacent Islands in 1973.
+The book, however, was not well-received by his contemporaries.
+In one review of a later publication on Antarctic lichens, a reviewer described Dodge's "idiosyncratic monograph" as "for its users, more a source of frustration than information".
+Elke Mackenzie described the work as "dubious" scholarship.
+In a critical revision of lichens described by Dodge in that 1973 publication, Miris Castello and Pier Luigi Nimis concluded that only about 20% of the approximately 150 species he described in that work were still accepted as valid.
+This analysis corroborated a previous prediction that about 80% of Dodge's taxa would turn out to be invalid.

 Dodge also studied about subterranean sporophores.
 Research articles related to Rhizopogonaceae, Gauiteria, Arcangeliella, Gymnomyces and Macromanites, Leucogastor and Leucophlebs were found during his early academic life.